-Frankly dongles are becoming less and less available due to the wide availability now of smartphones that provide personal wifi hotspots.
-However, if your phone can’t provide a hotspot, then a dongle that plugs into your computer’s USB slot could be the way to go for a quick fix.
+Frankly, dongles are becoming less and less available due to the wide availability of smartphones that offer the option to create personal wifi hotspots and portable MiFi devices.
+However, if your phone can’t provide a hotspot, then a dongle that plugs into your computer’s USB slot offers a quick fix.

-Very probably yes you can.
-However, you need to check that you’ll get reliable coverage.
-Use our comparison to find the best deals.
+More than likely, yes you can, however, you'll need to check that you’ll get reliable coverage.
+You can use our deal comparison page to find the best offers in your area.